"The Bydo are a man-made nightmare. And I cannot wake up. None of us can."

 R-Type Leo was arcade-only and never made it to the US.
 A nice sequel with new weapons and nice colorful graphics, this is the only game in the series with a 2-player simultaneous mode.R-Type III [ 1993 ]

 This was another SFC/SNES sequel.
 It broke away from the familiar setup with more variety in weapons and quite a different feel, though it contained some familiar elements.
-It has some very good elements and seems to be well-respected, but I prefer Super R-Type.R-Type Delta [ 1999 ]
+This one seems to be well-respected, but I prefer Super R-Type.R-Type Delta [ 1999 ]

-Although I was initially wary of the thought of anything 3D infesting R-Type, when I finally got a copy of R-Type Delta (Sony Playstation) I was overwhelmingly impressed.
+Although I was initially wary of the thought of polygon graphics infesting R-Type, when I finally got a copy of R-Type Delta (Sony Playstation) I was overwhelmingly impressed.
 This game includes everything good about the series and adds much more.
 I can't recommend it highly enough.R-Type Final [ 2003 ]

 If this really is the last of the R-Type series, it's an impressive finale.
-The new variety and replayability that R-Type Delta introduced to the series are expanded immensely.
-The move to PS2 allowed for some truly impressive graphics, and as always, everything about the game is polished almost beyond reason.
+The new variety and replayability that R-Type Delta introduced to the series are expanded upon, and the move to PS2 allowed for some truly impressive graphics.
+And, as always, the polish and attention to detail are exemplary.

 L i n k s :